rapid7/insightconnect-workflows/workflows/Create_BMC_Incident_for_Top_Remediations_from_InsightVM/help.md

 # Requirements

-* An InsightVM instance that has run at lest one scan.
-A BMC remedy ITSM server
+* An InsightVM instance that has run at least one scan.
+* A BMC Remedy ITSM 9.1.x server

 # Documentation